SAP-samples/cap-cds-hands-on/exercises/06/README.md

 A key advantage of named aspects is that they can be used and reused in different places.

-Let's riff on this alternative extension scenario for a bit longer to drive home another feature we have already learned about.
+Let's explore this alternative extension scenario for a bit longer to drive home another feature we have already learned about.

-👉 First, restore the definition of the named aspect `CodeList`:
+👉 First, restore the definition of the named aspect `CodeList`, without adding it back as an include to the `Currencies` entity:

 ```cds
 context sap.common {